 BRANCH 4D: from John HEMPSALL (1692-1728), yeoman of East Markham.
 This branch has retained the original spelling.
 Some still live in the Retford/Newark area, with another group in Manchester.
 One group colonised the Lincolnshire fens around Donington from 1824, with more success than the previous HEMPSALL families who had earlier been defeated by the ague.
 An offshoot of the Donington line has more recently settled in the Isle of Man, while just one family emigrated to Western Australia after World War 2, where they still live around Perth.

 There are also some lines whose relationship to the East Markham lines described above is unclear:

-• The HEMSELLs of England (not those in the USA) who derive from a group who flourished in the Louth/Mablethorpe area of Lincolnshire in the late 1500s.
+• The HEMSELLs of England (not those in the USA, already mentioned) who derive from a group who flourished in the Louth/Mablethorpe area of Lincolnshire in the late 1500s.

 • The HEMSIL(L)s, who appear on the Lincolnshire coast between Skegness and Boston around 1800; their origins are obscure.
 They are now divided according to whether they end the name with a single or double L.

 • A group of HEMPSALLs who were blacksmiths and lived in the Heckington area of Lincolnshire.
 Their last male member , Willam John Hempsall, a bank manager in Peterborough, died in 1959, leaving no male descendants, so no DNA study is possible (short of a Richard III-style exhumation) which might have linked his family to the others.